-For many women, their hair is their pride and joy.
-From straight and fine to thick and curly, every girl’s hair is beautiful in its own way.
-However, different hair textures may have some limitations.
+Different hair textures and hair type may have some limitations.
 Some tend to frizz quickly, while others can’t hold a curl.
 You can’t control the type of hair and its texture, but you can learn to work around them.
-Discover the different types of hair textures and natural hair types where you can find the best curly weave for sew-in.
-If your question “How do I know my curl type?” then read on…
+Discover the different types of hair textures using a curl pattern chart.
+This can help you care for your hair or even choose the best natural hair extensions for your needs.

-Fine hair is considered as the most fragile texture because it can be easily damaged.
+Fine texture types of hair are considered the most fragile texture because they can be easily damaged.
 It also tends to be oilier than other hair types.
-Thus, it may find it difficult to hold a hairstyle.
+Thus, you may find it difficult to hold a hairstyle.
 Furthermore, it can fall flat against your head for the reason that it is so light.

 Medium hair covers your scalp very well.
 It is known as the most common type of hair texture and usually looks thick.
 It is not as fragile as thin hair, so it can be manipulated into different hairstyles easily.